-Biological Science Policy Statement on Animal Use
+Biological Sciences Policy Statement on Animal Use

 Dissection and experimentation are essential tools for studying the anatomy and physiology of biological specimens, and are required practices in appropriate laboratory courses in the biological sciences department.
-Animal tissues are complex, subtle, diverse, and variable, and no simulation or model can adequately replace the benefits of real biological tissue.
+Animal tissues are complex, subtle, diverse and variable, and no simulation or model can adequately replace the benefits of real biological tissue.

 The Biological Sciences department affirms the mandatory use of dissection and experimentation in appropriate laboratory courses for the following reasons: